Wet vs. Dry with EMS Training: Choosing the Right Approach

 Pros:

-- Optimal Stimulation: Wet EMS Suits, when moistened with conductive gel or water, enhance the conductivity of electrical impulses, ensuring optimal stimulation of muscles during EMS sessions.
+- Optimal Stimulation: Wet EMS Suits, when moistened with conductive gel or water, enhance the conductivity of electrical impulses, ensuring optimal stimulation of muscles during EMS training sessions.

 - Immediate Effectiveness: The wet system provides immediate and consistent stimulation from the first impulse, leading to quicker muscle activation and engagement.